 Proper operation of features provided for shared or interconnected systems at multiunit facilities, that control or limit total gaseous and particulate effluent releases from the facility.

-For sites with licensees operating two or more reactors, each licensee includes in their respective ODCM a process for notifying other licensees on the same site to ensure that, when combined, effluent concentrations and offsite doses and dose rate limits of Part 20 are not exceeded.
+For sites with licensees operating two or more reactors, each licensee includes in their respective ODCM a process for notifying other licensees on the same site to ensure that, when combined, effluent concentrations and offsite doses and dose rate limits of 10 CFR Part 20 are not exceeded.
 Licensee processes and procedures describe how the operation of two or more plants contributing to and sharing a single dose allocation for members of the public under 10 CFR Parts 20.1301, 20.1302, 20.1301(e) and 40 CFR Part 190, will be maintained within limits for the site.
 The licensee processes describe the mechanism(s) by which releases of gaseous and particulate effluents are coordinated and controlled such that all site licensees are jointly aware of routine and planned releases, and those associated with AOOs as they occur.
 The licensee processes for controlling site releases should contain formalized documentation from each affected licensee acknowledging the individual licensee’s responsibilities and limitations.
-The processes to be ed for modifying joint agreements is described by the licensee.
+The processes to be used for modifying joint agreements is described by the licensee.

 Evaluate the program processes and procedures for maintaining the radioactive material content of the GWMS and the facility housing the GWMS within the facility licensing bases.